 - Hormonal fluctuation is perhaps the most common cause of mood changes.
 When you get pregnant, the level of pregnancy hormones (progesterone and estrogen) increases.
 This usually results in feelings of anxiety, sadness, fear, and frustration, which can lead to depression (1).

 - Extreme tiredness and morning sickness are generally experienced during the first and second trimesters.
 These could be responsible for changes in your mood.
 You may have a mix of emotions, such as forgetfulness, moodiness, and even anxiety (2).

 - Lack of sleep, due to the growing belly and other pregnancy changes, is another cause of mood swings.
 Insufficient sleep can make you feel irritated and cranky.

-- Health conditions such as hypothyroidism, gestational diabetes, and anemia could be responsible for mood swings as well.
+- Health conditions such as hypothyroidism, gestational diabetes, and underlying psychiatric problems could be responsible for mood swings as well.
 They are linked to feelings of depression, fear, irritation, and fatigue during pregnancy (1) (3) (4).

 Irrespective of the causes behind them, mood swings could be managed.

 How To Deal With Mood Swings During Pregnancy?

 A healthy diet, combined with a few lifestyle changes, might help you relax and manage your mood better.

 - Indulge in meditation and yoga: Most pregnant women go through feelings of anxiety, depression, and sadness.
 According to a study, yoga and meditation practices during pregnancy could help reduce the symptoms of depression (5).

 - Get proper sleep: Lack of sleep might be a common cause for mood swings.
-Try to minimize sleep disturbances by creating a comfortable sleep routine: wear loose/comfortable clothes, dim the lights in your room, avoid using gadgets before sleep, and use pillows for support.
+Try to minimize sleep disturbances by creating a comfortable sleep routine, wear loose/comfortable clothes, dim the lights in your room, avoid using gadgets before sleep, and use pillows for support.
 Try to get eight hours of sleep daily and an afternoon nap.

 - Get a prenatal massage: A prenatal massage might relieve your muscles and reduce pain, and aid in the functioning of the lymphatic and circulatory systems.
 This could improve your mood and help you to stay calm (6).